emmercm/igir/docs/usage/handheld/adam.md

 !!! tip

-      Please note that sorting the supported Arcade machine releases (MAME, CPS, FBA) in a single pass is not supported be `igir` at this time.
+      Please note that sorting the supported Arcade machine releases (MAME, CPS, FBA) in a single pass is not supported by `igir` at this time.
 Try the [Arcade docs](../arcade.md) docs for help with this.

 === ":simple-windowsxp: Windows"